-Located near Poissonnière metro station (metro line 4) that provides direct access to Opera Garnier and the Louvre Museum, Hotel Du Brabant is a great choice for budget travelers looking to stay near the Opéra neighborhood.
-With comfortable, spacious rooms and complimentary Wi-Fi, this eco-friendly hotel offers everything you need for an affordable and relaxing stay.
+Located near Poissonnière metro station (metro line 4), it provides direct access to Opera Garnier and the Louvre Museum.
+Hotel Antin Trinité is a great choice for budget travelers looking to stay near the Opéra neighborhood.
+With comfortable, spacious rooms and complimentary Wi-Fi, this hotel offers everything you need for an affordable and relaxing stay in Paris.

-Hotel Apollo Opera offers free wifi, rooms equipped with heating and air-conditioning, and a continental breakfast that’s included in your stay.
-Located near the Sacre Coeur Basilica and just 1km from Opéra Garnier, this central Paris hotel is a great choice for travelers looking to experience all that Opéra and the surrounding neighborhoods have to offer.
+The Chess Hotel offers free Wi-Fi, rooms equipped with heating and air conditioning, and a continental breakfast included in your stay.
+Located near the Opéra Garnier, this central Paris hotel is a great choice for travelers looking to experience all that Opéra and the surrounding neighborhoods offer.

 See Related: Best Paris Night Tours: See the City of Lights

-Regarding peace of mind in Paris, the Saint Germain des Prés neighborhood is arguably the best place to stay.
-This charming and historic neighborhood has a little bit of everything, plus it’s one of the safest, most highly policed, and most family-friendly areas in Paris.
-It’s a great option for those who want to be in the city but still have the cozy feel of a small town.
+The Saint Germain des Prés neighborhood is arguably the best place to stay in Paris.
+This charming and historic neighborhood has a little bit of everything, plus it’s a safe and family-friendly area.
+If you are wondering where to stay in Paris, which has all the benefits of the city but with a cozy feel of a small town, this is it.

-In fact, cafe culture may have been born in Saint Germain.
-Les Deux Magots, one of the oldest cafes in Saint Germain, is the perfect place to enjoy a delicious cup of strong coffee or a glass of French wine while people-watching on one of the cafe’s outdoor terraces.
+Parisian cafe culture may have been born in Saint Germain.
+Les Deux Magots, one of the oldest cafes in the area, is the perfect place to enjoy a delicious cup of strong coffee or a glass of French wine while people-watching on an outdoor terrace.

 Café de Flore is another beautiful example of a classic Parisian cafe where you can enjoy sophisticated light bites.
-If you want to get some souvenir hunting done,, head over to Le Bon Marché – that’s right, Le Bon Marché.
+If you want to get some souvenir hunting done, head over to Le Bon Marché.

-In case you didn’t know, Le Bon Marché is the most upscale department store in Paris, with everything from designer clothes and shoes to home decor and gourmet foods.
-Quite frankly, this is one of the world’s premier shopping destinations, so if you come to Paris with an empty suitcase, make sure you visit Le Bon Marché.
+Le Bon Marché is Paris’s most upscale department store, with everything from designer clothes and shoes to home decor and gourmet foods.
+This is a premier shopping destination, so come to Paris with an empty suitcase and visit Le Bon Marché.

-As well as the odd public park where you can take a break, you can also get your culture fix in Saint Germain.
+Another reason why this is where to stay in Paris is the number of museums.
 Art fans should head over to Musée Delacroix, home to the works of painter Eugène Delacroix, one of France’s most celebrated artists.

 If you prefer your art in a more lively format, head over to the world-famous l’Odéon.
 This historic theater hosts live performances and some of France’s most popular plays.

-I’d also highly recommend swinging by the Église de Saint Germain des Prés.
+I highly recommend stopping by the Église de Saint Germain des Prés.
 Constructed in the 11th Century, this medieval church is an exceptionally beautiful local landmark.
-Its beautiful stained-glass windows, intricate sculptures and carvings, and stunning marble columns make for some super photo opportunities.
+Its beautiful stained-glass windows, intricate sculptures and carvings, and stunning marble columns offer some super photo opportunities.